 As a number of approval steps are required prior to implementing any substantive changes or new programs, preliminary notification should be provided to the Associate Provost/AVP for Academic Affairs as soon as possible.
-All proposed new programs or changes will be recorded on the A&M-Central Texas Academic Program Planning Matrix with an anticipated timeline developed and provided to the college dean's office or requesting entity.
+All proposed new programs or changes will be recorded on the A&M-Central Texas Academic Program Planning Matrix with an anticipated timeline developed and provided to the college dean's office or 03.02.02.D0.01 Approval of Substantive Changes including the Establishment of New Programs requesting entity.
 The substantive changes outlined above require PRIOR approval before implementation and may take 12 to 18 months to secure all necessary approvals depending on the nature of the request.